sourcegraph/about/handbook/product/roles/product_manager.md

 - Be transparent in your internal and external communication.
 Sourcegraph is open source, so most discussions are public or in channels where you communicate directly with our customers.
 - Uphold your side of the [PM – EM partnership responsibilities](product_manager_engineering_manager_responsibilities.md).

+### Product areas

-\* Product teams or product areas in need of a PM, grouped by priority of current business needs.
+\* Product teams or areas in need of a PM, grouped by priority of current business needs.

 - Highest urgency
    - [Campaigns](../../engineering/campaigns/index.md)